FocalChord/Metrinom/README.md

 - Other best practices were applied throughout the project for other frameworks

 ### Has your code been tested?
 How?
-- The backend was tested extensively; see the [wiki](https://github.com/Dinith1/SOFTENG750-Project/wiki/Backend-Tests)
+- The [backend](https://github.com/Dinith1/SOFTENG750-Project/wiki/Backend-Tests) was tested extensively
-- The frontend was tested extensively; see the [wiki](https://github.com/Dinith1/SOFTENG750-Project/wiki/Frontend-Tests)
+- The [frontend](https://github.com/Dinith1/SOFTENG750-Project/wiki/Frontend-Tests) was tested extensively

 ### Is there evidence of good project management, and appropriate contribution from all team members?
 - We used GitHub issues to track tasks